ethanlshen/ethanlshen.github.io/index.md

 - Efficient model architectures.
 - AI and social/natural sciences.

-**Update: I will be joining the Allen Institute of AI as a research intern on the OLMo team beginning March 2025.
-Following that, I will be a research intern on Tesla FSD starting September 2025.**
+**Update: I am currently interning at the Allen Institute of AI on the OLMo team, focusing on LLM scaling and agents.**

 ## Publications